JayenKerai/RabbitSimulator2020/README.md

   * Poor environment choice (difficult to speak aloud to entire team in quiet environment)

 ## Sprint 12 (10.35 - 11.30, 29 Jan 2020)
-* Continue on work with phase 2 (ensure a working prototype is available)
+* Continue work with phase 2 (ensure a working prototype is available)
 * Implemented tests for older code (phase 2)
 * Continue attempting to implement text file as memory
 ### Successes